 Preparing for another year of reading level assessments?
 Do you always conference with parents about their child’s progress?
 Then this post is for you!
+The reading level letters cover all DRA Levels 1-30 along with covering Levels A-Z.

 To be honest, if a parent does not have an education background or is not using various resources to supplement reading instruction at home then they don’t understand reading levels.
 So that is why I created this product!